java merge text files with GroupDocs.Merger for Java

 License Acquisition

 GroupDocs.Merger offers a free trial with limited functionality.
-To unlock full capabilities, consider purchasing a license or obtaining a temporary one for evaluation purposes.
-Visit the purchase page for more details.
+To unlock the full API—including unlimited file merges—purchase a license or request a temporary evaluation key from the purchase page.

 Basic Initialization and Setup